First Riga offensive: Battle

-Between the fortresses of Kovno and Osowiec, the Russian and German 10th armies occupied defensive positions opposite each other, a total of 332,151 Russian and 167,710 German military personnel.
+Between the fortresses of Kovno and Osowiec, the Russian and German 10th Armies occupied defensive positions opposite each other, a total of 332,151 Russian and 167,710 German military personnel.
 The double advantage of the Russian side in forces and means put the success of the operation of the German troops against Kovno into question.
 Therefore, initially the German 10th Army (commanded by Colonel General Hermann von Eichhorn) was limited to small strikes, improving positions.

-On July 15, the German 77th Reserve Division northeast of Suwalki captured 300 prisoners; on July 21, the 79th reserve and 16th landwehr divisions, having spent 3,000 heavy shells, attacked the Russian positions.
+On July 15, the German 77th Reserve Division northeast of Suwalki captured 300 prisoners; on July 21, the 79th Reserve and 16th Landwehr Divisions, having spent 3,000 heavy shells, attacked the Russian positions.
 However, it was not possible to build on the first success due to the flood of the Neman River and the heavily fortified positions of the Russian troops on the right bank.
 The Landwehr advancing on Kovno was stopped by Russian troops 16 km from the forts.
-On July 23, the 10th German Army received the task of closely blocking the fortress from the west, and on July 24, they were to cross the Neman south of Kovno and cut off the garrison's escape route.
+On July 23, the German 10th Army received the task of closely blocking the fortress from the west, and on July 24, they were to cross the Neman south of Kovno and cut off the garrison's escape route.
 But until July 27, the army received only one infantry brigade and 5 heavy batteries (including one 42-cm mortar), after which E. Ludendorff informed H. von Eichhorn that it was impossible to further strengthen his troops.